-Over the last couple of decades the best electronic drum sets (which you may also hear referred to as 'e-kits' or 'electric drums') have improved dramatically over the decades, and particularly in the last 10 years or so, shifting ever closer to the experience of playing an acoustic drum set.
-Between the physical hardware - including sturdy racks and responsive rubber or mesh pads - and the formidable trigger technology that kicks in when you strike each pad, the best electronic drum sets have never been better.
+Over the last couple of decades the best electronic drum sets (which you may also hear referred to as 'e-kits' or 'electric drums') have improved dramatically over the decades, and particularly in the last 10 years or so, shifting ever closer to the experience of drumming on an acoustic drum set.
+From the physical hardware – which these days includes sturdy rack systems and responsive rubber or mesh pads – and the impressive trigger technology that ensures a sound plays when you strike each pad, the best electronic drum sets have never been better.
 More importantly, they've also never offered greater value for money.